The Heinsohn Family in Texas

 The children included:

-2. Auguste (ca 1851 - <1889) married Henry Bahr.
-After Henry's early death Auguste placed her two young children in St. Mary's Catholic Orphanage, but we do not know what became of her after 1889.
+1. Auguste (1849 - <1894) married Henry Bahr.
+After Henry's early death Auguste placed her two young children in St. Mary's Catholic Orphanage.
+She died at the State Hospital in Terrell, Texas in 1892 or 93.

 6. William (1870 - 1933) never married and died at the State Hospital in San Antonio.